stisa/jupyternim/README.md

 This a simple proof of concept.
 It's not intended to be used in production in its current shape.

+## Known bugs

+- The output is littered with `Hint: [Processing]...` statements, despite using `--verbosity:0`
+- Every block is treated as a separate file ( not really a bug, it's just not yet implemented )
+- Others?
 ## License

 [MIT](LICENSE.txt)